josedenisrobichaud/avicenna-website/content/about/_index.md

 title: about
 ---

-I am a veterinary epidemiologist researcher and a diplomate of the American College of Veterinary Preventive Medicine ([ACVPM](https://acvpm.org/default.aspx)).
+I am a veterinary epidemiologist researcher, a diplomate of the American College of Veterinary Preventive Medicine ([ACVPM](https://acvpm.org/default.aspx)), and associate member of the GREZOSP ([Groupe de Recherche en Épidémiologie des Zoonoses et Santé Publique](https://http://grezosp.com)).
 I am working with multiple research groups with the ultimate goal to integrate the One Health concepts into diverse contexts, from population animal health to public health.